mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 url="https://parallel.thebookofenoch.info/#48"
 %}

-In the above verse we see that salvation is "in the name of the Lord of Spirits".
+In the above verse we see that salvation is "in the name of the Lord of Spirits", who is separate from "that Son of Man".

 ## Does Yeshua Carry the Name?

 {% include verse.html
-text="And now I am no longer in the world, but they are in the world, and I am coming to you.
-Holy Father, protect them in your name that you have given me, so that they may be one, as we are one. **While I was with them, I protected them in your name that you have given me.**" verse="John 17:11-12"
+text="I am no more in the world, but these are in the world, and I am coming to you.
+Holy Father, keep them through **your name which you have given me**, that they may be one, even as we are.
+While I was with them in the world, I kept them in your name." verse="John 17:11-12"
 %}

 {% include verse.html
-text="For I tell you, you will not see me again until you say, ‘Blessed is the one who comes in the name of the Lord.’" verse="Matthew 23:39"
+text="For I tell you, you will not see me from now on, until you say, ‘Blessed is he who comes in the name of the Lord!’”" verse="Matthew 23:39"
 %}

 ---

 {% include verse.html
-text="Go therefore and make disciples of all nations, baptizing them in **the name of the Father and of the Son and of the Holy Spirit** ..." verse="Matthew 28:19"
+text="Go and make disciples of all nations, baptizing them in **the name of the Father and of the Son and of the Holy Spirit** ..." verse="Matthew 28:19"
 %}

-The above verse clearly shows us that the Father, Son, and Holy Spirit all share *the* name.
+The above verse clearly shows us that the Father, Son, and Holy Spirit all share the name.

 Some people don't like this verse and have suggested that it's an insertion by Trinitarian Catholics, but there's no evidence to suggest that.
 The [Greek](https://www.blueletterbible.org/nasb95/mat/28/19/s_957019), [Aramaic](https://dukhrana.com/peshitta/index.php), and [Hebrew](https://www.hebrewgospels.com/matthew) texts all contain this verse.
 Actually, in this study we've seen numerous examples where the Father and Son seem to share the name of YHWH.
 {: .note }